 - When choosing your outfit, don’t be stressed!
 Our dress code is “whatever makes you feel comfortable”—but shirts and shoes are a must.

-- No need to pack a lunch!
+- No need to worry about lunch!
 Your team has something special planned.
 If you have any dietary restrictions/preferences, please share them with me.

 If you have any questions before you start, feel free to email or call.
 We’re glad you’re here!

-This email will remind new hires how excited you are to have them and hopefully relieve any anxieties they may have.
+This new employee onboarding email template will remind new joiners how excited you are to have them and hopefully relieve any anxieties they may have.

 Subject line: Team, meet [new hire]!

 Today is [new hire]’s first day!
 They’ve joined us as [position name] on [manager]’s [team], and will be working closely with [teammate], [teammate], and [teammate].